 What are APIs?

 APIs are platforms that allow different applications to communicate with one another and share information.
 They do this by harmonising languages and protocols; imagine a device that allowed single-language speakers of Spanish, Russian and Mandarin to understand one another whilst continuing to use their native tongues.
 This fictional technology – popularised in science fiction texts such as Hitchikers’ Guide to the Galaxy and Star Trek – provides a simile that effectively summarises the basic function of an API.

 As they provide various platforms with a means of sharing information, APIs can be used to create powerful functions and capabilities that can improve organisational performance.
 Here, we’ll consider how they can be used to improve customer retention.

-Surveys have revealed that consumers regard personalisation as the key to better user experience.
+Surveys have revealed that consumers regard personalisation as the key to a better user experience.
 In spite of this, they and those working within the marketing profession overwhelmingly agree that organisations fail to offer adequately tailored experiences.3

 Whilst data plays a key role in determining customers’ needs and desires, it alone cannot deliver the experience that consumers crave.
-Team it with analytical tools, the right algorithms, and customer relationship management (CRM) software, however, and meaningful personalisation is eminently achievable.
+Team it with analytical tools, the right algorithms, and customer relationship management (CRM) software, however, meaningful personalisation is eminently achievable.